bartfeenstra/betty/documentation/usage/ancestry/enclosure.rst

 Enclosure
 =========

-An :py:class:`betty.model.ancestry.Enclosure` acts as a bridge that links :doc:`places </usage/ancestry/place>` together that enclose, or contain each other.
+An :py:class:`betty.ancestry.Enclosure` acts as a bridge that links :doc:`places </usage/ancestry/place>` together that enclose, or contain each other.

 Fields